mautic/user-documentation/docs/queue/queue.rst

 Cron to push the jobs
 *********************

-You need to run the following cron to keep pushing the jobs.
+You need to run the following cron to keep pushing the jobs:

 ``php /path/to/mautic/bin/console mautic:email:send``